radkinz/radkinz/README.md

 This GitHub shows how I think, build, and experiment in public and often a culmination of projects I make to just have a laugh with my friends.

 ## How I Build Things
 I like building modular systems that are easy to test and extend.

-I start with a clear goal, break problems into smaller pieces, and iterate as the system comes together.
-I plan enough to stay focused, then refine as I go.
+I usually start with a clear goal, break things down into smaller pieces, and iterate as everything comes together.
+Most importantly, I keep it fun!

-And, most importantly, I try to keep it fun!
-The projects I enjoy most are the ones I learn the most from.

 ## What I’m Learning Right Now